Here at the Jewish Climate Network, we have seen time and again the power of words.

-We know that having a conversation with a trusted peer - people within our Jewish community - holds more power than much of the information and media we otherwise consume.
-If JCN can have highly impactful conversations with 100, 1000, 10,000 people in our community, our community will be far more ready to lead and protect future Jewish generations from dangerous climate change.
+The social science tells us strongly that having a conversation with a trusted peer - people within our Jewish community - holds more power than much of the information and media we otherwise consume.
+If JCN can have highly impactful conversations with 100, 1000, 10,000 people in our community, it will be far more ready to accelerate action to a zero emissions world, and protect future Jewish generations from dangerous climate change.

 What does a JCN Facilitator do?